Anna Eshoo: Infrastructure

-Eshoo has expressed support for President Biden's American Jobs Plan, calling it "a visionary proposal to create millions of good-paying jobs while revitalizing America's infrastructure" that "will bring the U.S. into the 21st century."
+Eshoo has expressed support for President Biden's American Jobs Plan, calling it "a visionary proposal to create millions of good-paying jobs while revitalizing America's infrastructure" that "will bring the U.S. into the 21st century".

+Eshoo has long advocated for public transportation, particularly Caltrain, a commitment that Caltrain honored with the first dedicated trainset of the 2024 Stadler KISS fleet.

 Israel–Palestine

 On May 24, 2023, Eshoo expressed support for the wave of peaceful pro-democracy activism in Israel against the judicial overhaul legislation proposed by Prime Minister Benjamin Netanyahu's government.

 In November 2023, amid the Gaza War, Eshoo declined to sign the Ceasefire Now Resolution where she contended that it allowed impunity for Hamas.
-Later that month, in Palo Alto, demonstrators aiming the congressional offices in the Bay Area demanded Eshoo to order a ceasefire in Gaza, to which she responded, "...While I have consistently pressed the IDF to take precautions to protect civilians, I have not called for a permanent ceasefire because I believe Hamas must be removed from power in Gaza...because they have no regard for the welfare of the Palestinians they claim to represent."
+Later that month, in Palo Alto, demonstrators gathered at the congressional offices in the Bay Area demanded Eshoo to call for a ceasefire in Gaza, to which she responded, "...While I have consistently pressed the IDF to take precautions to protect civilians, I have not called for a permanent ceasefire because I believe Hamas must be removed from power in Gaza...because they have no regard for the welfare of the Palestinians they claim to represent."
 Furthermore, Eshoo had called on Israel to implement a humanitarian pause in Gaza and for Israel to show some restraint.